TELEPHONE #: 973-428-2495

 - Asphalt roofing shingles, stumps and oil contaminated soil must be recycled at facilities licensed by the State of New Jersey to accept this material.
 If you hire a contractor to renovate or repair your home or property, and construction debris is generated, your contractor may recycle this material for you.

 Curbside collection of bulk items (appliances, furniture, carpeting, etc.) IS DONE BY APPOINTMENT ONLY.
 There are no exceptions to this rule.
 To schedule a pick-up, please call the Department of Public Works at 973-428-2495.
 Do not place items at the curb prior to calling the Department of Public Works for a pick-up date.
 Collection of bulk items may be suspended during the leaf collection season (Please call the DPW for bulk item appointment).
 Please note: The Township must have evidence that Freon has been removed from refrigerators, freezers, air conditioners and dehumidifiers before these items can be collected curbside.
 For more information, call 973-428-2495.

 HOUSEHOLD HAZARDOUS WASTE DISPOSAL:

-The Morris County Municipal Utilities Authority (MCMUA) schedules a number of Hazardous substance disposal and computer/TV recycling days at various locations within the county every year.
-Please note: There are nominal fees for disposing of computers, monitors, televisions, printers, and BBQ-sized propane cylinders.
-Click here for more information
+The Morris County Municipal Utilities Authority (MCMUA) schedules a number of Hazardous substance disposal and computer/TV recycling days at various locations within the county every year and also collects on an “appointment only” basis.
+Please click here for more information.